-Select this choice to enable or disable the Reboot on System NMI option on the menu.
+Select this choice to view the Baseboard Management Controller Settings, including the Network Configuaration and Baseboard Management Controller Settings System Event Log.
+You can also enable or disable the Reboot on System NMI option on this menu.
 If you enable this option, the server will automatically restart 60 seconds after the service processor issues a nonmaskable interrupt (NMI) to the server.
 If you disable this option, the server will not restart.
 Enable is the default setting.